 Easter 2021 in Mallorca joins the list of events canceled due to the pandemic.
 It is already the second consecutive year without this celebration.
-The bishop of Mallorca, Sebastià Taltavull, has signed a decree that cancels any manifestation of popular piety to Lent, Holy Week and Easter that takes place outside the churches.
+The bishop of Mallorca, Sebastià Taltavull, signed a decree that cancels any manifestation of popular piety to Lent, Holy Week and Easter that takes place outside the churches.
 This confirms the cancellation of the 2021 Holy Week processions in Mallorca.

 Easter in Mallorca: with or without tourism?

+In the peninsula, the rest of the autonomous communities will also be closed perimeter.
 The de-escalation, which has already been announced that it will be slow in the Balearic Islands, still does not answer the big question for the sector.
 When will the reactivation begin?
 With the cancellation of the Holy Week processions in Mallorca, a week after Menorca did the same, it seems less likely that it will coincide with Holy Week.